 Baabuk

-The wool used in Baabuk’s comfy slippers is washed with recycled water so the soap doesn’t pollute local rivers.
+Their wool washing process uses only soap and water, and they recycle water so it doesn’t pollute.
 Soap and water are the only things used to process the wool.
 To keep your Baabuk slippers, slip-sliding for longer, they offer a repair kit and replacement soles.
+They also have a recycling program and a resale marketplace to buy and sell pre-loved Baabuk slippers, clothing, and shoes.

-Through the Miss Baabuka project, Baabuk partners with the Swiss organization ProSpecieRara to work toward the conservation and expansion of six rare sheep breed populations.
+Through the Miss Baabuka project, Baabuk partners with ProSpecieRara to support conservation of rare sheep breeds.

 Nootkas